-C13 Reduced:

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need?

-Application closing date V NI-

-C14 Does your institution have an Yes No

-C14 1 X

-C1.4 application closing date?
-Application closing date (fall): ^

-Priority date: 1

-C14 Filonity date.
-J

-C15 Yes No

-Are first-time, first-year studen ts accepted for te rms other than X

-C16 C16 C17 C17 C17 C17 Notification to applicants of ad On a rolling basis beginning (date): By (date): Other: Continuous Reply policy for admitted application Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Х y)

-C17 Deadline for housing deposit (MN 1/DD): 7/1

-Amount of housing deposit: - /- 125.00

-Refundable if student does not er nroll?

-C17 Yes, in full Х

-C17 Yes, in part

-C17 No]

-Deferred admission

-C18 December 1 - Charles - House to de- 1-1 Yes No

-C18 Does your institution allow studer nts to postpone enr oliment after Х

-admission?

-C18 If yes, maximum period of postpo nement: 1 semester

-C19 Early admission of high school students

-C20 Common Application Question removed from CDS.
+C13 Can it be waived for applicants with financial need?
+If you have an application fee and Same fee: d an on-line applica ation option, Free: Reduced: C13 C13 Can on-line application fee be waived for applicants with financial need?
+Yes No Application closing date Vaa l Na Ī C14 C14 Does your institution have an Yes No C1.4 application closing date?
+Application closing date (fall): х Priority date: C15 Yes No Are first-time, first-year student ts accepted for te rms other than 1 00 110 C16 Notification to applicants of add On a rolling basis beginning (date): By (date): Other: Continuous on a rolling basis mission decision sent (fill in one on ly) C17 C17 Reply policy for admitted applic Must reply by (date): No set date: Must reply by May 1 or within weeks if notified cants (fill in one or x nly) C17 thereafter Other: C17 C17 C17 C17 C17 C17 Deadline for housing deposit (MIV Amount of housing deposit: Refundable if student does not er Yes, in full Yes, in part No 150.00 C18 Deferred admission C18 Door your institution allows to be to to postpore collmost offer Yes No C18 Does your institution allow studen admission? its to postpone em oliment after x C18 If yes, maximum period of postpo nement: 1 Semester C19 C19 Early admission of high school students Yes No C19 Does your institution allow high so first-time, first-year (freshman) stuschool graduation? Х C20 Common Application Early Decision and Early A Question removed f rom CDS.
+(Initiated during 200 06-2007 cycle) Early Decision C21 Yes No